 I saw today Aambala (ஆம்பள) starring Vishal & Hansika Motwani.
-I had little expectation, after Poojai expected a similar village action movie by Vishal.
-To my surprise it turned to be a full length comedy, a typical Sundar C movie.
+I had few expectations after Poojai expected a similar village action movie by Vishal.
+To my surprise, it turned out to be a full-length comedy, a typical Sundar C movie.

-Vishal runs a company that helps to gather crowd for all events.
-Santhanam is local police inspector.
+Vishal runs a company that helps to gather crowds for all events.
+Santhanam is a local police inspector.
 Vishal falls in love with Hansika.
-I liked the story telling style here by Director Sundar C, as Vishal‘s love progresses, Santhanam’s gets demoted, to finally losing his job.
-Then story takes a turn to finally revealing Hansika to be aunt’s daughter for Vishal, two families separated for long due to a ploy by villain (played by Pradeep Rawat as Pasupathy).
+I liked the storytelling style here by Director Sundar C. As Vishal‘s love progresses, Santhanam gets demoted, finally losing his job.
+Then the story takes a turn to finally revealing Hansika to be the aunt’s daughter for Vishal, two families separated for a long due to a ploy by the villain, played by Pradeep Rawat as Pasupathy.

 Many veteran actors appear, playing their parts as given, you see Prabhu, Ramya Krishnan, Vijayakumar, Aishwarya and half a dozen others.
 Vaibhav Reddy and Satish come as brothers to Vishal.
 After a gap now, Santhanam‘s comedy makes you really laugh, just not tickle, with little or no double-meaning dialogues.
 The TASMAC (drunken) song, which is a must now for all love stories in Tamil cinema, is present, but kept as a happy song in search of someone.